-Many of the cities and towns across the The Silver State have colorful, blood stained histories.
-Which has led to a plethora of hauntings and unexplained activity.
+Many of the cities and towns across The Silver State have colorful, blood-stained histories.
+This has led to a plethora of hauntings and unexplained activity.

 Let’s dig a little bit deeper into 10 of the most haunted places in Nevada:

 An old Nevada hotel which is said to be haunted by the spirit of a prostitute is The Silver Queen Hotel in Virginia City.

 Room number 11 is said to be haunted by a female spirit named Rosie.
 A young prostitute who actually committed suicide in the late 1800s, in the room’s bathtub by slitting her own wrists.

 She makes her presence known by rattling doorknobs, phantom footsteps and disembodied voices within room 11.